Facebook Skip to main content

 The Graduate School application asks applicants to report their Grade Point Average (GPA) on a 0.0 – 4.0 scale for the last 90 quarter or 60 semester graded credits.
 Specific instructions are provided on the Graduate School Application for converting and calculating your GPA if your university was not on such a system, and for converting from an international grading system to a 4.0 scale.
 Please read and follow the instructions carefully for converting your GPA to a 4.0 scale to complete this question.
 If you’d like to assess your GPA ahead of applying, the application refers applicants to the Foreign Credits website, and to use the GPA calculator for this process.

-Please note, if you attended a university that does not grade courses or provide a GPA, check the “I do not have a GPA” box.
+If you attended a university that does not grade courses or provide a GPA, check the “No” box to indicate that institution did not provide letter or numeric grades when entering your academic history details.

 Proficiency in English is required for admission to a graduate program at the University of Washington.
 If your native language is not English, you are required to demonstrate English language proficiency in one of the following ways: